verification-explorer/systemverilog-clocking-blocks-tutorial/README.md

-# SystemVerilog Clocking Blocks & Modports Tutorial
+# SystemVerilog Clocking Blocks Tutorial

 This repository is a hands-on tutorial for understanding and applying **SystemVerilog clocking blocks** and **modports** in a UVM-based testbench environment.